PravinBorhade/BTech_ADCET/README.md

 ## prerequisite

-- texlive (or any other environment that works with latex)
+- Texlive (or any other environment that works with latex)

-### instalation of texlive
+### Instalation of texlive

 ```bash
 sudo apt install texlive